fsharp/fsharp.org/games/index.md

   There is a [MonoDevelop][7] Mac template by Dave Thomas *(@7sharp9)*.
 You can find the details of this in the following blog
   post: [Running MonoGame with F# on the Mac][3]

-* [Microsoft XNA][2] is a set of tools with a managed runtime environment provided by Microsoft that facilitates video game development and management.
+* [Microsoft XNA][2] is a set of tools with a managed runtime environment provided that facilitates video game development and management.
 XNA attempts to free game developers from writing *repetitive boilerplate code* and to bring different aspects of game production into a single system.

 ### Related Resources
  * [F# on Android](/use/android/)
  * [F# on iOS](/use/ios/)